Volkswagen Lupo: Lupo FSi

 The Lupo FSi was the first direct injection petrol powered production vehicle Volkswagen produced.
 A 5L/100 km 1.4 16v petrol version of the Lupo 3L with an average consumption of 4.9L/100 km.
 This direct injection engine next to a conventional engine with similar power uses around 30% less fuel.
 It had a similar automated gearbox to the 3L but with different gear ratios.

-Outwardly, it was almost identical to a 3L but with a different front grill, slightly wider wheels with a different design and lacked the magnesium steering wheel and rear bumper of the 3L.
+Outwardly, it was almost identical to a 3L but with a different front grille, slightly wider wheels with a different design and lacked the magnesium steering wheel and rear bumper of the 3L.
 Early 3L and FSi models had aluminium tailgates which were lighter and more aerodynamic than their standard Lupo counterparts.
 Early FSi models also had a unique spoiler while later ones without the aluminium tailgates were fitted with the same spoiler as the Lupo GTI.
 The FSi was only sold in Germany, Austria and Switzerland.